bcgov/entity/docs/Way of Working/Remote-work.md

-This document is to record our agreements we made for the logistics of working from home, for the Entities team.
+This document is to record our agreements we made for the logistics of working from home

-## General agreements:
+## Entities:
 ### Tools:
 #### Team Meetings using Google Meet :
 * Can be initiated by any of the Freshworks team members (Shahriar, Cameron, Peter or Sienna).